Walking in London: Greenwich Park

-Blackheath, Greenwich
+Blackheath

 Blackheath is one of the largest areas of common land in Greater London, with 85.58 ha of protected commons.
 The heath is jointly managed by Lewisham and Greenwich Borough Councils.
 Highlights on the Greenwich side include the Long Pond (also known as Folly Pond), located close to the entrance of Greenwich Park.
 On the Lewisham side, there are three ponds, with Hare and Billet pond considered to be the most natural and probably the best wildlife habitat.

 Hampton Court Park

 Hampton Court Park – sometimes called the Home Park – is adjacent to Hampton Court Palace and Gardens in southwest London, mostly lying within East Molesey, with a smaller area in Kingston upon Thames.
 Hampton Court Park is also a royal park, but, because it contains a palace, it is administered by the Historic Royal Palaces, unlike the eight Royal Parks.

 It is a walled deer park of around 280 ha in area and has been open to the public since 1894.
 The A308 road and River Thames form its boundaries.
 North of the A308 is Bushy Park.
 It is also close to Richmond Park, across the Thames.
 One of the main features of the park is the Long Water, which runs roughly eastward from the back of Hampton Court Palace.